cloudmesh-community/book/chapters/cloud/datacenter.md

 * It does not take in consideration recycled energy to for example heat other buildings outside of the data center.

-Hence ist is prudent not to justs look at the PUE but also at other metrics that lead to the overall cost and energy usage of the total ecosystem the data center iss located in.
+Hence it is prudent not to just look at the PUE but also at other metrics that lead to the overall cost and energy usage of the total ecosystem the data center is located in.

 Already in 2006, Google reported its six data centers efficiency as